 In fact, the bakeries all over Lisbon are amazing

-The Bairro Alto is the place to go out
+Bairro Alto is a great place to go out and explore

 Lisbon has a LOT of sunshine